...

 Featured image for a blog post titled What Happens to Dental Patient Data in a Power Outage, showing a dental record checklist and a lightning bolt icon representing power disruption and data risk.

 Power outages are one of the most underestimated IT risks in a dental practice.
-A storm, a utility failure, or a tripped breaker can cut power to your entire office in seconds.
-When that happens, every computer shuts down immediately without a proper save or shutdown sequence.
+A storm, a utility failure, or a tripped breaker can corrupt your dental database before anyone has a chance to react.

 The consequences depend entirely on what protections are in place.
 With the right equipment and configuration, a power outage is an inconvenience.
 Without them, it can corrupt your dental database, lose unsaved patient records, and in some cases cause permanent data loss.